nafeysah/sql-sales-performance-analysis/README.md

    Port-Harcourt trails all regions (₦46.2M).
 2. Laptops are the single biggest revenue driver (₦116.7M).
 3. Four of six regions perform above the company average revenue.
-4. Only 26.12% of orders reach Completed status — 51.55% are lost to
-   Cancellations and Refunds combined.
+4. Only 26.12% of orders reach Completed status; 51.55% are lost to Cancellations and Refunds combined.
-5. Sales rep performance varies significantly within regions — in Abuja, the top performer generated over 3x the lowest-ranked rep.
+5. Sales rep performance varies significantly within regions in Abuja, the top performer generated over 3x the lowest-ranked rep.

 ## Recommendations
-1. Investigate the Cancelled/Refunded rate first — likely the
-   highest-impact issue in the dataset.
+1. Investigate the Cancelled/Refunded rate first, likely the highest-impact issue in the dataset.
 2. Investigate underperformance in Port-Harcourt and Enugu.
 3. Prioritize Laptops in inventory/marketing given their revenue share.
-4. Review sales rep training — significant within-region performance gaps.
+4. Review sales rep training to address significant within-region performance gaps.

 ## SQL Queries
 See `sales_analysis.sql` for the full set of queries with comments.